 This is our number one tip.
 Emails aren’t particularly secure and spammers are always trying new tricks to get through.
 If the email sounds too good to be true, it probably is.

-Don't be fooled by Branding
+Don't be fooled by branding

 One way to try and fool people is through using a company’s branding to look legitimate.
 However, logos and other graphics can usually be captured by simple engineering or even Google!

-Your Bank will never email you!
+Your bank will never email you

 Don’t click on the link

-I’ve heard quite a number of stories where spammers are quite specific in who they target, even going to the trouble of researching finance directors' names.
+We’ve heard quite a number of stories where spammers are quite specific in who they target, even going to the trouble of researching finance directors' names.
 They then email the accounts team demanding they send money quickly with a “sent from my iPhone” signature.
 If you see this kind of email, I would always ring the person who has supposedly sent it and ask them about it.
 Also, if it was really that urgent, wouldn’t they ring you rather than email?
 Any message like this should ring alarm bells straight away.